 Stomach upset and vomiting are usually associated with cayenne powder use.
 You can try peppermint or/and ginger to reduce these symptoms.

-Furthermore, it is good to take some rest after initiating cayenne therapy in order to reduce the symptoms of tolerance to your body.
 For example, two months after initiating the therapy, do not use cayenne, try something else for about 2 or 3 other months.
 Then, return to cayenne again.